GaloisInc/saw-training/HMAC.rst

   :emphasize-lines: 10

-This very clearly corresponds to the change to the ``s2n_hmac_state`` structure described above, other than the specialization to a particular hashing algorithm.
+This very clearly corresponds to the change to the ``s2n_hmac_state`` structure described above, other than the specialization to SHA512 (the C implementation is abstracted over the chosen hashing algorithm.)

-..
-DTC: What does specialization to a particular hashing algorithm mean?

 As above, here is a sample of how the functions that use the ``HMAC_c_state`` type must change: